mrrusof/mrrusof.github.io/_posts/2017-05-16-all-balanced-parentheses-strings.markdown

 # Solution

-Any given string consisting of `n` balanced parentheses satisfies the following three rules.
+The structure of any given string consisting of `n` balanced parentheses obeys the following three rules.

 **Rule 1.** The first position in the string consists of an opening parenthesis.